utep-cs-systems-courses/matrix-multiply-alanperezse/ReadMe.md

 the repeated matrices to be multiplied may be specified by the -s flag.

+  For instance: python3 matrixTest -i 10 -s 10

 ### Issues:
 Previously, the block algorithm wouldn't work for arrays of certain size.
 By using a min() on one of the loops, the issue was fixed.
 Currently, the method cannot accept arrays that are not squared.

 As of now, the parallel part of the program is not running as expected.
-It is taking longer than the linearized version.
+It is taking longer than the linearized version, although it is returning the right results.

 ### Time:
 The linearized version of the matrix multiplication, and the block algorithm were implemented in less than a day.
 The logic and the structure of how the program handles flags took more due to the desire to make one file do too much.

-The parallel algorithm is still in progress.
-I have been working on it for a little over 3 hours now.
+The parallel algorithm has taken around 3 hours to do due to errors with the results.

+### Performance measurements:

+### Analysis:

 ### Observations:
 The algorithm for matrix multiplication was initially unnecessarily complicated.
 I have since made it more concise and readable.